Umanità Nova: Early years

-The enormous success reflected not only on the anarchist movement but on a vast segment of the left, which was now contiguous with the movement and would remain so for several months until the failure of the factory occupations, which happened to turn it away.
-The bold, political line the anarchists held in their struggle helped them grow in numbers and importance.
-If the Congress of Florence in 1919 had 145 in attendance in July 1920, the meeting in Bologna attracted about 700.
+The success of the paper reflected not only on the anarchist movement but on a vast segment of the left, which was now contiguous with the movement and would remain so for several months until the failure of the factory occupations, which happened to turn it away.
+The bold political line the anarchists held is speculated to have helped them grow in numbers and importance.
+The Congress of Florence in 1919 had 145 in attendance in July 1920, and the meeting in Bologna attracted about 700.
 In the syndicalist camp, the Italian Syndicalist Union (USI) went from 58,000 members by the end of 1919 to more than 180,000 in the first half of 1919 and 300,000 the following year.
-Among the Confederation, the anarchists succeeded in taking the key administrative reformists such as the FIOM of Turin, with Pietro Ferrero and Maurizio Garino.
-It was a magical moment for Italian anarchism, to which the daily contributed more than a bit.
-Furthermore, this great efficacy was shown in the course of the imposing "factory occupation" movement among the workers.
-Just scroll through the newspaper pages in September 1920 to get an idea of how active anarchists were in the occupied factories and workshops managed by their workers.
-Repression was not long in coming.
-In October, almost the entire editorship of "Umanità Nova" was arrested, in the hundreds of arrests and searches carried out all across Italy, against anarchists and revolutionary syndicalists.
-Immediately following that, the USI was beheaded by the arrest of the entire General Council.
+Among the Confederation, the anarchists took key administrative reformists such as the FIOM of Turin, with Pietro Ferrero and Maurizio Garino.
+Furthermore, the efficacy was shown in the course of the imposing "factory occupation" movement among the workers.
+In October, almost the entire editorship of "Umanità Nova" was arrested, in the hundreds of arrests and searches carried out all across Italy, against anarchists and revolutionary syndicalists, and the USI was beheaded by the arrest of the entire General Council.

 However, the police could not figure out how the newspaper was still issued every day, with its editors in jail.
 The dragnet had not captured Gigi Damiani, who contacted individuals who had gone underground and avoided the wave of repression, and who had created a network which allowed it to move continuously.
 The newspaper was compiled this way, eventually reaching Milan, where it was published regularly.